 Sarah J. White was born in Montserrat, West Indies to the late James and Margaret Reid.
 She attended Kinsale School where she excelled in track and field, and upon graduation she acquired the skills to become a seamstress.
 As a God-fearing young lady, she accepted Jesus Christ in her life at the early age of 16 at the Wapping Pentecostal Church under the leadership of the late, Pastor William Howes.
 She later received the baptism of the Holy Spirit, and for the rest of her life continued to use her gifts to advance the Kingdom of God here on Earth.

-To send flowers in memory of Sarah Jane White (Reid), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Sarah Jane White (Reid), please visit our Heartfelt Sympathies Store.

 She was ambitious, devoted to God, loved her family and people as a whole.

 With her late husband James Letward Sylvester White, a minister of the Gospel himself, she remained faithful to God and her church while raising their seven children in the fear and admonition of the Lord.
 She held to her conviction; All thy children will be taught the fear of the Lord and great shall be their peace Is.54:13.

 After the passing of her husband she took to entrepreneurship, fulfilling her passion as seamstress and owner of Sarah 's boutique until relocating to Boston, Massachusetts with her family in the late70s.

 Upon arrival she secured employment working as a nurse's aide at New England Medical Center and occasionally working part-time at various nursing homes.
 She later returned to business ownership in 1986 when she opened Emmanuel Fashions in Dorchester, MA.